Three Colours: Blue

-Three Colours: Blue (Trois couleurs: Bleu, Trzy kolory: Niebieski) is a 1993 drama film directed and co-written by Polish filmmaker Krzysztof Kieślowski.
-It is the first of three films that make up the Three Colours trilogy, themed on the French Revolutionary ideals of liberty, equality, and fraternity, followed by White and Red.
+Three Colours: Blue (Trois couleurs: Bleu, Trzy kolory: Niebieski) is a 1993 psychological drama film co-written and directed by Polish filmmaker Krzysztof Kieślowski.
+It is the first instalment in the Three Colours trilogy, themed on the French Revolutionary ideals of liberty, equality and fraternity, followed by White and Red (both 1994).
 According to Kieślowski, the subject of the film is liberty, specifically emotional liberty, rather than its social or political meaning.

-Set in Paris, the film follows a woman whose husband and child are killed in a car accident.
-Suddenly freed from her familial bonds, she tries to isolate herself from everything and live in seclusion from her former ties.
+Set in Paris, the film follows a woman named Julie (Juliette Binoche) whose husband and daughter are killed in a car accident.
+Suddenly freed from her familial bonds, she tries to isolate herself and live in seclusion from her former ties.
 However, she discovers that she cannot escape human connections.

-Upon its release, Blue received critical acclaim and won several accolades, including the Golden Lion and the Volpi Cup for Best Actress at the Venice Film Festival.
+Upon its release, Blue received widespread critical acclaim and won several awards, including the Golden Lion and the Volpi Cup for Best Actress at the Venice Film Festival.
 It remains one of Kieślowski's most celebrated works.
+The male lead, Benoît Régent, died of an aneurysm at the age of 41 in October 1994, just one year after the film was released.

 Plot

-Julie, the wife of the famous French composer Patrice de Courcy, loses her husband and daughter in an automobile accident but survives herself.
-While recovering in the hospital, Julie tries to commit suicide by taking an overdose of pills but is unable to swallow them.
+Julie, the wife of famous French composer Patrice de Courcy, loses her husband and five-year-old daughter in an automobile accident but survives herself.
+While recovering in the hospital, Julie attempts suicide by taking an overdose of pills but is unable to swallow them.
 After being released from the hospital, Julie, who is thought to have helped write much of her husband's famous pieces, destroys what remains of his work.
 She contacts Olivier, a collaborator of her husband's who has always admired her, and sleeps with him before bidding him farewell.
-She empties the family home and puts it up for sale, taking an apartment in Paris near Rue Mouffetard without informing anyone.
+She empties the family home and puts it up for sale, moving into an apartment in Paris near Rue Mouffetard without informing anyone.
 Her only memento is a mobile of blue beads that is hinted to have belonged to her daughter.

 Julie dissociates herself from her past life and distances herself from former friendships.
 She is no longer recognized by her mother, who suffers from Alzheimer's.
 She reclaims and destroys the unfinished score for her late husband's last commissioned work, a piece celebrating European unity following the end of the Cold War.
-Excerpts of its music, however, haunt her throughout the film.
+Excerpts of its music, however, continuously haunt her.